Today Is National Let’s Laugh Day!

 - Smile: It may sound basic, but smiling is the beginning of laughter.
 And like laughter, smiling is contagious.
 Practice smiling whenever you see something that pleases you.
 It doesn’t have to be life-changing – in fact, my morning latte is enough to make me smile.

-- Spend time with fun people: “Fun” people are people who laugh at everything – Including themselves and life’s many curveballs.
+- Spend time with fun people: “Fun” people are people who laugh at everything – including themselves and life’s many curveballs.
 These people routinely find humor in everyday events.
 You’ll soon find that their playful point of view is infectious.

 - Count your blessings: Take this literally.
 Make a list of all of the things you’re thankful for.
 The simple act of acknowledging the good in your life will distance you from negative thoughts.